BigThinkAI-UMD/BitCamp-hacker/README.md

 mediapipe==0.9.0.1
 scikit-learn==1.2.0

+## Running `collect_imgs.py`

-Note: When you are running `collect_data.py`, make sure you have created a data folder in the project to hold the images.
+Note: When you are running `collect_imgs.py`, make sure you have created a data folder in the project to hold the images.

+Here you will have to hold each sign language character for 20 seconds (remember we are skipping j and z).
+The code will take a 100 images from that 20 seconds and store it.
+Make sure you have good lighting, so we have good training data!

 # Workshop 3: We will process the data, code will be released after the workshop!